Markkop/corvo-astral/README.md

 * `.alma`: returns the Almanax Bonus for the current day
 * `.calc`: calculates the damage for an attack given some values
-* `.subli`: search for a given sublimation name or slot combination
+* `.subli`: search for a given sublimation by name, slot combination or source
+* `.equip`: search for a given equipment by name
 * `.help`: get help for available commands